Create a Website Account - Manage notification subscriptions, save form progress and more.

 Massachusetts has seven recycling processing facilities that sort and bale over 500,000 ton of recyclables annually.
 After processing, your recyclables are ready to enter the "recycling marketplace".

-* Paper and cardboard are turned into cereal and cracker boxes, book covers, and game boards at a recycling paper mill in Fitchburg, MA. * Glass bottles and jars are melted and used to make new containers at facilities such as St. Gobain containers in Milford, MA. * Plastic soda bottles become polyester fiberfill for jackets and sleeping bags, or polar fleece made by Malden Mills in Lawrence, MA. * Milk jugs, detergent bottles, and other #2 plastics become landscaping timbers and whiskey barrel planters made my Smartware products in Leominster, MA.
+* Paper and cardboard are turned into cereal and cracker boxes, book covers, and game boards at a recycling paper mill in Fitchburg, MA. * Glass bottles and jars are melted and used to make new containers at facilities such as Saint-Gobain Containers, Inc. in Milford, MA. * Plastic soda bottles become polyester fiberfill for jackets and sleeping bags, or polar fleece made by Malden Mills in Lawrence, MA. * Milk jugs, detergent bottles, and other #2 plastics become landscaping timbers and whiskey barrel planters made my Smartware products in Leominster, MA.

 Unfortunately, your recycling can not go out for curbside collection.
 But you may bring your recycling to Essex County Recycle Center located at 24 Kondelin Road.
 They will accept your newspaper, cardboard, bottles, cans, and metal items at no charge.
 They also will accept rigid plastics (little tykes toys, 5 gallon water jugs, plastic lawn furniture etc.) for no charge.